The Finance Burrito podcast: Personal finance unwrapped

-This week the team discusses a NSW plan to ban dark-roofed houses to stop the spread of urban heat islands.
+The team discusses a NSW plan to ban dark-roofed houses to stop the spread of urban heat islands.
 Then, Tom investigates recent reports on rising Australian property prices, before Liv shares the story of an ex Commonwealth Bank employee who is suing for being fired after discussing his pay.
 Stick around till the end to hear about an armoured truck that made it rain money IRL.

 51. Your Money News: ScoMo makes a big electric vehicle announcement, but is it full of smoke?

 Liv and Tom kick things off by talking you through ScoMo’s big electric vehicle announcement, and some criticisms of the new strategy.
 Then they're onto the latest buy now pay later news, with Afterpay launching a new app as well as payment services in hospitality venues.
 To round the week out, Liv investigates dwindling entry-level jobs and Tom explains why your pub meal might be more expensive than before lockdown.